 - OpenMPI v4.0.4

 You would most likely need to install additional packages for your own work.

-Creating a virtual environment using Miniconda is supported.
+Creating a virtual environment using Miniconda is supported(example for python3.9 ).

 After logging in, you’ll be able to use these command:

 sinfo – shows the state of each node: